Geoffrey Perkins: Television writing and acting credits

 Perkins' writing credits for television include The World According To Smith & Jones, KYTV, Harry Enfield's Television Programme, Harry Enfield and Chums and Coogan's Run.

 In addition to starring in KYTV, Perkins appeared in small cameo roles in several of the comedy programmes he produced, including Father Ted, Operation Good Guys, One Foot in the Grave and The Catherine Tate Show.
 He also hosted the panel game Don't Quote Me, made by Open Media for Channel 4 in 1990.

 In 2006, Harry Enfield was told by Peter Fincham, the controller of BBC One that he was too old to make another comedy sketch series.
 Enfield approached Geoffrey Perkins with his ideas, which Perkins helped Enfield develop into the first series of Harry and Paul, starring Enfield and Paul Whitehouse.
-The series was broadcast in April 2007.
+The series, Ruddy Hell!
+It's Harry & Paul, was broadcast in April 2007.

 Death and tributes

 Perkins died on 29 August 2008.
-It had been initially thought that Perkins died from injuries sustained in the accident involving a lorry in Marylebone High Street, London; however, a coroner's inquest in April 2009 determined that Perkins had suffered from an undiagnosed case of channelopathies, which caused his heart to stop suddenly.
+It had been initially thought that Perkins died from injuries sustained in an accident involving a lorry in Marylebone High Street, London; however, a coroner's inquest in April 2009 determined that Perkins had suffered from an undiagnosed case of channelopathies, which caused his heart to stop suddenly.
 The jury decided that Perkins had probably already died when he fell under the wheels of the lorry and as such the coroner recorded that he died from "natural causes".

-On 5 September 2008 the second series of the re-titled Harry and Paul – was broadcast, a week after his death.
+On 5 September 2008 the second series of the re-titled Harry and Paul was broadcast, a week after his death.
 The first episode was dedicated to his memory and instead of the usual closing credits, featured a short tribute to him and concluded with an out-take of Perkins forgetting his lines in a sketch absent from the transmitted series.
 On 8 November 2008, BBC Two aired an evening of programmes in tribute to Perkins, comprising episodes of The Catherine Tate Show, Father Ted (which the BBC was given special permission to broadcast by Channel 4, as part of the tribute) and The Fast Show, together with a special edition of Comedy Connections looking at Perkins' career in comedy.

 He was posthumously awarded the Outstanding Contribution to Comedy award at the British Comedy Awards on 6 December 2008.
 The recipients of both of the BAFTAs awarded on 27 April 2009 to Harry and Paul for Best Comedy Programme and to The IT Crowd for Best Situation Comedy dedicated their awards to Perkins.